You Drive Me Crazy

 Or I too would fall into your danger

-And be engulfed and lost to its waves
+And be engulfed and lost by its waves

 My mission to rescue would have failed.